Jean Bonnet Tavern

-The Ghost Story
+The Full Story

 The Jean Bonnet Tavern has stood at the historic intersection of Routes 30 and 31 since 1762, making it one of the oldest surviving structures in the region.
 Originally built by Robert Callender for trading with Native Americans, it was purchased by Jean Bonnet in 1779 and opened as an inn and tavern.
 Route 30 follows Forbes Road, built in the late 1750s under British General John Forbes to move troops westward against the French at Fort Duquesne.

 The inn witnessed pivotal moments in early American history.
 Farmers plotting during the Whiskey Rebellion of 1794 used it as their meeting grounds.
 Later that same year, George Washington's troops stayed here on their way to suppress the rebellion.
-The structure was added to the National Register of Historic Places in 1979—but its dark secrets predate any official recognition.
+The structure was added to the National Register of Historic Places in 1979 -- but its dark secrets predate any official recognition.

 During separate renovations, two bodies were discovered buried under the tavern floor.
 These are believed to be tried and hanged war criminals whose remains, if found at the time, would have caused unrest among the troops.
 These unknown victims, along with other incidents over the centuries, are likely explanations for the many hauntings.

 The Jean Bonnet Tavern is rumored to be the most haunted restaurant in Pennsylvania.
-One apparition is a man in colonial clothes seen drinking at the bar or walking the first floor.
+One ghost is a man in colonial clothes seen drinking at the bar or walking the first floor.
 A young boy hauling coal appears in the kitchen area.
 In Room 2, guests hear the phantom sounds of a rustling skirt, footsteps, and a young woman humming.
 A man in a long coat once materialized at the foot of a guest's bed in that room.

 The tavern maintains a Ghost Book compiling accounts from employees and guests.
 For ghost seekers in Western Pennsylvania, the Jean Bonnet is considered paranormal Mecca.